ProjectIgnis/Distribution/skin/Readme.md

 * EGDC_FOCUSED_EDITABLE : Show focus of window background for editable field (editbox or when checkbox-field is pressed).
 Changes the color for the search boxes when they are enabled [when you click on them]
 * CheckBoxColor : Changes the color used for the check markers in the checkboxes, like the "Show unofficial card"
 * Caption : takes tbardistancex and tbardistancey : Changes the coordinates used for the text in the Version name, Update Log, etc
-* WindowButton : take a width: Changes the width in the'arrows' used in the deck selection dropdown menu, category dropdown menu, etc
+* WindowButton : takes a width: Changes the width in the'arrows' used in the deck selection dropdown menu, category dropdown menu, etc

 ## Custom